I want to . . .

 Q. What happens after violations are found?

-Q. If an AME or QME recommends treatment and that treatment recommendation did not already go through UR, can we submit it to UR?
+Q. If an AME or QME recommends treatment can we submit that report to UR?

-A. If both parties agree with the recommendation, follow it: There is no dispute and no need for UR.
-If there is any disagreement over the recommendation, injured workers represented by attorneys should consult their attorneys.
+If both parties agree with the AME or QME recommendation and the treating physician requests that treatment, approve the treatment.
+There is no dispute and no need for external physician review in UR.
+If there is any disagreement over the recommendation (e.g., the primary treating physician disagrees with part or all of the AME or QME's recommendation for treatment), the claims administrator must obtain a UR reviewing physician's opinion to deny, delay or modify the treatment once it is requested by the treating physician.
+In such cases, the injured worker represented by an attorney should consult the attorney.
 If the injured worker is not represented, he or she should be advised to call the local DWC information and assistance officer.

 About maintaining and modifying a UR plan: